What is the Florida CPA/PAC?

 As a member of the FICPA, you have the opportunity to recommend a candidate running for the Florida House of Representatives or the Florida Senate.
 To do so, please have the candidate complete and return a Candidate Questionnaire.

-The FICPA Governmental Affairs staff will research and review all information on the candidates and provide the information to the trustees of the Florida CPA/PAC for further discussion.
+The FICPA Governmental Affairs Team will research and review all information on the candidates and provide the information to the trustees of the Florida CPA/PAC for further discussion and evaluation.

 Campaign Finance Information

 Contributions are made at various times during a two-year election cycle.
-Contribution decisions are based upon careful research during the election cycle supplied to the Florida CPA/PAC trustees by the FICPA Governmental Affairs staff.
+Contribution decisions are based upon careful research during the election cycle supplied to the Florida CPA/PAC directors by the FICPA Governmental Affairs Team.
 Information is gathered from the following sources:

 - Assessment of the candidate’s position on issues of importance to Florida CPAs, or an incumbent legislator’s past performance on issues related to the CPA profession; and